Bargarh: Transport

 Bargarh is very well placed in terms of location.
 Four state capitals—Raipur (222 km), Bhubaneswar (350 km), Ranchi (600 km approximately), and Kolkata (600 km approximately)—are well connected by rail and road.
 It is located on the National Highway 6 (India) (old numbering), between two important cities of Sambalpur and Raipur.
-Bargarh Road railway station is located on Sambalpur-Jharsuguda-Vizianagaram and the line serves Bargarh district, which comes under Sambalpur Railway division.
-It is directly connected to Bhubaneswar, Sambalpur, Raipur, Hyderabad, Chennai, Bangalore, Kochi, Ranchi, Asansol, Kolkata, Varanasi, Ahmedabad, Surat, and Mumbai.
+Bargarh Road railway station is located in the Jharsuguda–Vizianagaram line which serves Bargarh district and comes under Sambalpur railway division of East Coast Railway.
+It is directly connected to Bhubaneswar, Sambalpur, Raipur, Visakhapatnam, Hyderabad, Chennai, Bangalore, Kochi, Ranchi, Asansol, Kolkata, Varanasi, Ahmedabad, Surat, and Mumbai.
 All places in Odisha are connected by either rail or road.
 National Highway 26 (India) originates from here, which connects it with almost all districts of southern Odisha.

 Economy

 The economy of Bargarh is largely dependent on agricultural products.
 There is also a cement factory along with a sugar mill and a thread mill in the town to provide a further boost to the economy.
 A part of the district is well irrigated with a network of canals originating from the river Mahanadi, ensuring a good crop.
 The daily vegetable market of Painchhatar is claimed to be the largest vegetable origin wholesale market in the state.
 Attabira block is known as the rice bowl of Odisha because of its exemplary paddy production.
 Production of Paddy in the district of Bargarh is about 6,00,000.00 MT per annum which is the largest in Odisha.
 There are more than 100 rice mills are scattered over the district to support the paddy production.

 Bargarh is called the business hub of western Odisha.
-"Sambalpuri Sarees" originated from Bargarh district itself which is a former part of Sambalpur City.
-Ikkat Handwoven sarees and other Sambalpuri clothes are made in Bargarh district.
+"Sambalpuri Sarees" originated from Bargarh district itself which made in Bargarh district.

 The easy communication to Raipur and Kolkata via road and railway respectively made it easy for the goods for transportation.
 Daily train to Ranchi is also available.
 Presently the NH-6 section stretching from Sambalpur to Raipur which also passes from Bargarh, is improved to 4 lanes road, also the rail route from Sambalpur to Titlagarh is being developed to 2 lanes shows the potential this town is having.
 In the future, it is projected to grow even more in terms of the economy.

 Politics

 The political area of Bargarh comprises 1 Lok Sabha (Parliament) and 7 Vidhan Sabha (Assembly) constituencies.

-Suresh Pujari of BJP is the elected MP from Bargarh Lok Sabha constituency, which covers areas of Bargarh as well as Jharsuguda.
+Pradip Purohit of BJP is the elected MP from Bargarh Lok Sabha constituency, which covers areas of Bargarh as well as Jharsuguda.

-Naveen Patnaik was the elected MLA from Bijepur to the Legislative Assembly of Odisha, who is the current Chief Minister of Odisha.
+Naveen Patnaik was the elected MLA from Bijepur to the Legislative Assembly of Odisha, who was the Ex Chief Minister of Odisha.
 But later he resigned as MLA from Bijepur Assembly Constituency.

-Debesh Acarya is the elected MLA from Bargarh to the Legislative Assembly of Odisha.
+Ashwini Kumar Sarangi is the elected MLA from Bargarh to the Legislative Assembly of Odisha.